 This is because discounting relatively early in the season tends to affect sales nearer Christmas Day.
 So retailers can end up selling more earlier, but at reduced margins.

 Our sales data backs this up.
-Black Friday 2016 was three times busier in terms of sales volume than the busiest day in December, while abandonment rates were significantly lower.
+Black Friday 2021 was busier in terms of sales volume than the busiest day in December, while abandonment rates were significantly lower.

 This doesn’t mean that discounting isn’t a worthwhile strategy though.
 If used wisely, the long-term value of the customers acquired through discounting will outweigh the reduced margins.